Introduction to car stereo

 A car stereo is the centerpiece of any car audio system.
-Also known as a radio, receiver, or head unit, today's car stereo performs a variety of complex functions.
+Also known as a radio, receiver, or head unit, today's car stereo performs a variety of complex functions so that we can better enjoy our drive time.
 To understand these functions, it's helpful to think of a car stereo as having three different sections:

-- Source — This is the part that "plays" the music.
-Sources may include a standard AM/FM tuner, CD player, MP3/WMA/AAC decoding, satellite radio, iPod® connections, USB inputs, DVD player, or even cassette player.
+- Source — This is the part that let's us choose what we want to hear.
+Sources may include a standard AM/FM tuner, CD or DVD player, satellite radio, iPod® or smartphone, or a USB input.

 - Preamp — This is where all sound adjustments are made.
 The preamp section includes controls ranging from simple volume, balance, fader, source selection, and tone adjustments to sophisticated crossovers, equalizers, and time correction.